Energy Extraction from a Black Hole by a Strongly Magnetized Thin Accretion Disk: Fiducial run with

 To transition to a geometrically thin, cold MAD, the cooling term, described in Section \ref{sect:cooling_fun}, is activated at $t=t_{\rm switch}=10^4$.
 The fourth panel of Figure \ref{fig:density_a9} shows the accretion flow shortly after cooling is initiated.
 As the disk loses vertical pressure support, it becomes thinner, with the inner region cooling first due to the prescribed cooling time $t_{\rm cool} \propto r^{3/2}$ (see equation \ref{eq:cooling_time}).
 Over time, the outer disk region also cools, and a larger fraction of the gas settles down around the disk-midplane and forms a geometrically thin, cold MAD attaining the targeted thermal disk-thickness, $\epsilon_{\rm th}=0.1$, as shown explicitly in the latter part of this section.

 Figure \ref{fig:beta_a9} describes the azimuthal distribution of plasma $\beta=p_{\rm gas}/p_{\rm mag}$ and magnetic fields ($B_{\bar{r}}$, $B_{\bar{\phi}}$) in the disk-midplane.
 The first and second panels in Figure \ref{fig:beta_a9} describe the initial condition and the quasi-stationary phase of the hot MAD.
 The last two panels of Figure \ref{fig:beta_a9} illustrate the azimuthal structure of plasma-$\beta$ and magnetic fields for the cold thin disk.
 Starting from a weak poloidal field with $\beta \gg 1$, the magnetic field gets amplified due to shear and becomes dominated by the toroidal component.
 Flux freezing and possibly MRI (\citealt{Begelman2022}) are also two important factors in determining the amplification of the magnetic field.
 While the hot MAD saturates at $\beta_{av} \sim 50$ in the disk mid-plane, the cold thin disk has a lower $\beta_{av} \sim 1$ in the quasi-stationary phase.
-We also noticed the presence of low-density, highly magnetized cavities, which are considered to be the typical features of a MAD (\citealt{Porth2021, Ripperda2022, Scepi2022}), both before and after switching on the cooling.
+We also noticed the presence of low-density cavities, which are highly magnetized, as evident from the comparison of plasma $\beta$ and rest mass density $\rho$ in Figs.~\ref{fig:beta_a9} and \ref{fig:rho_xy}, both before and after switching on the cooling.
+These cavities are characteristic features of a MAD (\citealt{Porth2021, Ripperda2022, Scepi2022}) and are associated with the magnetic flux eruptions (\citealt{Begelman2022}).
+This is further illustrated in the $\phi_{\rm BH}-t$ plot presented in section \ref{sect:madness}.
 Finally, by the end of the simulation at $t=2 \times 10^4$ with $a=0.9$ we observed that the thin MAD had reached a quasi-stationary state within $r\approx 7$ which we denote as the inflow equilibrium radius $r_{\rm eq}$.
 This characteristic radius, marking the extent of the quasi-stationary accretion flow, is typically defined as the radial distance over which the time-averaged mass accretion rate $\dot{m}(r)$ remains constant.